-Place the cherry pie filling over the center of the crescent roll sheet, leaving about an inch and a half of dough on either side of the filling.
+Place the cherry pie filling over the center of the crescent roll sheet, leaving about an 1 1/2 inches of dough on either side of the filling.
 Sprinkle the toasted almonds over the cherry pie filling.

 Make diagonal cuts into the dough, starting where there isn't cherry filling and stopping when you get to the cherry center.
 Make about 10 cuts on each side.

 Pull the strips of dough over the top the cherries and almonds, alternating sides.
 Sprinkle the top of the braid with the coarse turbinado sugar.

 Place on the center rack of the oven and bake for about 15 minutes, or until golden brown.

 While it is cooling, whisk together the whole milk, lemon zest, almond extract, and confectioners' sugar.
 If the glaze is too thin, add more sugar, if it is too thick to drizzle, add a tiny bit more milk.